cannam/repoint/README.md

 (autotools-style) into the project root.
 These are `vext.sml` (the actual program, as Standard ML source code) and `vext`, `vext.bat` and `vext.ps1` (scripts which invoke the program using an SML interpreter).
-To run the program you would usually type `./vext update` (or whatever command) rather than just `vext update`.
+To run the program you would usually type e.g. `./vext update` rather than `vext update`.

-Vext has been tested on Linux, OSX, and Windows.

 Vext does require a Standard ML compiler or interpreter to be installed.
 It supports Poly/ML, SML/NJ, or (on non-Windows platforms only) MLton, and it's quite easy to install at least one of these on every platform Vext is intended to support.

+Vext has been tested on Linux, OSX, and Windows.
+CI tests currently cover Linux and OSX with both Mercurial and Git repositories using all three of the supported SML compilers.

 [![Build Status](https://travis-ci.org/cannam/vext.svg?branch=master)](https://travis-ci.org/cannam/vext)